Aoi (青い) vs Midori (緑): Is It Blue or Green?

 Is Aoi (青い) Both Blue And Green?

 In ancient Japan, only four colors existed — or, at least, acknowledged: 白 shiro (white), 黒 kuro (black), 赤 aka (red) and 青 ao (blue).
-However, rather than actual colors, these words are used to group particular hues and shades.
-For example, different shades of blue in the past are now purple, gray and green.
+However, these words are used to group particular hues and shades rather than actual colors.
+For example, different shades of blue in the past are now purple, gray, and green.
 As such, 青 has been widely used to describe green and blue; they’re essentially considered the same — not visually, but conceptually.

-The Japanese language only got its unique word for green, みどり (緑) during the Heian period, which was between 794 and 1185.
-However, the term was not widely adopted until after World War II, and its late adoption was partly why we still see あおい used to describe things that are green.
+The Japanese language only got its unique word for green, みどり (緑), during the Heian period, which was between 794 and 1185.
+However, the term was not widely adopted until after World War II, and its late adoption was partly why we still see あおい used to describe green things.

-Not only does vegetation use the word for blue instead of green, but green traffic lights have been called as 青信号 (あおしんごう) in Japanese.
+Not only does vegetation use the word for blue instead of green, but green traffic lights have been called 青信号 (あおしんごう) in Japanese.
 This can be translated to blue traffic light in English.
-This is because when traffic lights were first introduced in the 1930s, newspapers back then used あお or 青 to describe its color since the word for green had yet to be adopted.
-The word stayed and much like anything else in society, it refuses to change.
+This is because when traffic lights were first introduced in the 1930s, newspapers used あお or 青 to describe its color since the word for green had yet to be adopted.
+The word stayed; much like anything else in society, it refuses to change.

 What About Other Colors?

 The same can be seen in other basic color wheels.
-Kuro (くろ) and shiro (しろ) are used to describe things that are dark and light — cool and warm.
-The word あか covers a spectrum of dark red, orange and yellow, with lighter yellow colors grouped to しろ.
-Ki (黄) paints — no pun intended — on shades of yellow, gold and lighter brown.
-Murasaki (むらさき) was once a name of a plant but eventually became a color name for purple, too.
+Kuro (くろ) and Shiro (しろ) are used to describe things that are dark and light — cool and warm.
+The word あか covers a spectrum of dark red, orange, and yellow, with lighter yellow colors grouped to しろ.
+Ki (黄) paints — no pun intended — on shades of yellow, gold, and lighter brown.
+Murasaki (むらさき) was once the name of a plant but eventually became a color name for purple, too.

 Differences Between Aoi (青い) and Midori (緑)